yuja/jj/docs/bookmarks.md

 The default can be changed by setting the config `git.auto-local-bookmark = true`.
 Then, `jj git fetch` tracks every *newly fetched* bookmark with a local bookmark.
 Branches that already existed before the `jj git fetch` are not affected.
-This is similar to Mercurial, which fetches all its bookmarks (equivalent to Git bookmarks) by default.
+This is similar to Mercurial, which fetches all its bookmarks (equivalent to Git's branches) by default.

 ## Bookmark movement